 The USDA recommends that the average American adult eat a minimum of:

 Again, this could be different based on your lifestyle factors and physical needs.
 If you think you are low in protein, trying to slowly increase your protein intake and see if you start feeling better.

 From my own research and experience, for the average woman, the BARE MINIMUM of protein is around 55 grams per day.
 For a more accurate number, ladies, divide your weight in pounds by three.
 That is the number of grams of protein you need per day.
 Remember though: if you want to lose weight, you need to eat more than that.
 See, that’s the magic of a higher protein diet.
 If you raise your protein, it kills those cravings.
-And if it’s plant protein, like hemp, quinoa, or pea, it will also slash that belly bloat.
+And if it’s plant protein, like pumpkin seed protein, quinoa, or pea, it will also slash that belly bloat.